Snapple: History

+Controversies

 Lawsuits

 In 2009, a consumer lawsuit was brought against Snapple in California.
-The suit alleged the drinks contained unhealthy ingredients such as high fructose corn syrup and deceptive names on labels that lead consumers to believe that certain healthy elements are in the drinks that are not really present.
+The suit alleged the drinks contained unhealthy ingredients such as high fructose corn syrup and deceptive names on labels that led consumers to believe that certain healthy elements are in the drinks that are not really present.

 In 2010, in a lawsuit against Snapple in the federal District of New Jersey, the court certified to the FDA for an administrative determination the question whether high fructose corn syrup (HFCS) qualifies as a "natural" ingredient.
 In 2010, the FDA responded by letter and declined to provide the court with the requested guidance.
 Stating that it would take two to three years to engage in a transparent proceeding to elicit the proper public participation, the FDA again cited its limited resources and more pressing food-safety concerns.

-In 2011, a New York federal court dismissed a different lawsuit accusing Snapple of misleading consumers by labeling drinks sweetened with high fructose corn syrup as "all natural."
+In 2011, a New York federal court dismissed a different lawsuit accusing Snapple of misleading consumers by labeling drinks sweetened with high fructose corn syrup as "all natural" when the drink contained no natural juice.
 The court found that the plaintiffs had failed to show that they were injured as a result of Snapple's labeling.

 After the lawsuit in May 2009, Snapple was made with sugar, not high fructose corn syrup.
-However, in certain areas, the older formula is still sold in stores, but this is becoming increasingly rare.
+In certain areas the older formula is still sold in stores, but this is becoming increasingly rare.